Steve Butler: 1986

 Butler and Ol' Whitey ride Eldora's cushion to their first USAC championship.

 In 1986, Ol' Whitey returned as the centerpiece of Phil Poor's small race team.
-With new sponsorship from Jeff Stoops, Butler drove the faithful car to a very successful racing season.
+With new sponsorship from Jeff Stoops, Butler drove the car to a racing season.
 They won USAC races, AllStar Circuit of Champions races and posted some top-five World of Outlaws finishes.
-The team also won many non-sanctioned "special" races including the Indiana Sprint Week championship.
+The team also won many non-sanctioned races including the Indiana Sprint Week championship.
 In September, Butler capped-off the year by winning the USAC Sprint Championship.

-Butler continued to improve in the Silver Crown series and advanced to 2nd in the 1986 championship standings.
+Butler continued to improve in the Silver Crown series and advanced to second in the 1986 championship standings.
 At Indianapolis Raceway Park, Steve impressed the racing fraternity by nearly winning in his very first attempt to race on pavement.
 Butler started in 16th and then proceeded to drive into the lead, passing NASCAR and Indy 500 competitors such as Ken Schrader, Gary Bettenhausen, and Rich Vogler.
-Although tire problems dropped him to 2nd at the finish, Butler's race-leading performance had grabbed attention.
+Although tire problems dropped him to second at the finish, Butler's race-leading performance had grabbed attention.

 Butler finished the season with a win at Gas City, Indiana.
 This win came the day after Austin, his new son, was born.
 As with Jennifer's birth, the Butler's celebrated their new child with a race win.

 1987

 In 1987, the team debuted with brand new equipment as Jeff Stoops supplied the resources to create a truly professional class race team.
 The team continued its practice of running a variety of races, while concentrating on the USAC Sprint series.
-A highlight of the year was winning the Tony Hulman classic at Terre Haute Action Track Butler went on to claim his 2nd straight USAC Sprint Championship and was awarded "Driver of the Year" by the Hoosier Auto Racing Fan club.
+A highlight of the year was winning the Tony Hulman classic at Terre Haute Action Track Butler went on to claim his second straight USAC Sprint Championship and was awarded "Driver of the Year" by the Hoosier Auto Racing Fan club.

 In the Silver Crown series standings Butler had a strong run and scored top-five finishes in over half the races.
 He also continued to show potential as a pavement racer, by finishing top-three at both Indianapolis Raceway Park and Phoenix International Raceway.
-However, in the point standings he was, for the second year in a row, 2nd behind the tough Jack Hewitt.
+However, in the point standings he was, for the second year in a row, second behind the tough Jack Hewitt.